finnito/Science/content/09scie/energy-for-life/markdown/energy-in-food.md

  ---

  In fact, we can find the amount of energy in a food in the lab!
-We will do this experiment later in this unit.
+We will do this whakamātau later in this unit.

  Before we start, recall that it takes $1J$ to warm $1ml$ of water by 1 degree C.